Franklin & Marshal Global Barometers Logo

 Data Collection

-The FMGB team employs a double-blind coding system to collect and review the data for the 17 items that comprise the GBTR.
-Items are scored using binary codes (0/1), with each item weighed equally.
-A country will receive a one (1) if evidence supports the item in the affirmative and a zero (0) if in the negative.
-To ensure reliability among coders, the FMGB employs an extensive coding handbook that sets the parameters for evaluation.
+The FMGB team employs a double-blind coding system to collect and review the data for the 17 indicators on the GBTR, and assigns binary codes (0/1) which are weighted equally.
+A country will receive a one (1) if evidence supports the indicator in the affirmative and a zero (0) if in the negative.
+To ensure reliability among coders, the team uses an extensive coding handbook that sets the parameters for evaluation.

 Grading

-Each country’s GBTR score is calculated by dividing the sum of its binary codes by 17, the total number of items, or –– for countries without militaries –– by 16, in order to negate the item related to the military.
+Each country’s GBTR score is calculated by dividing the sum of its binary codes by 17, the total number of indicators.
+If a country has no military, the sum is divided by 16.
 Then, this score is converted to a percentage and assigned a letter grade (A-F), where 100% (A) is the most protective and 0% (F) is the least protective.

 Grading Scale